Alardyce History, Family Crest & Coats of Arms

 Early History of the Alardyce family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Alardyce History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alardyce research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Alardyce History in all our PDF Extended History products and printed products wherever possible.

 Alardyce Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Alardyce has been spelled Allardice, Allardyce, Allardes, Allardise, Allardyse, Allerdash, Allerdes, Allyrdes, Allirdasse, Alerdes, Alerdyce, Alerdice, Alderdice, Alderdyce, Alderdise and many more.